-The lab also includes a small refrigerator, a microwave, and a coffee maker.
+The lab also includes a water cooler with bottled water, a refrigerator, a microwave and a coffee maker.
 You are welcome to use all three.
 These are shared resources.
 Please keep these appliances along with the entire lab clean.

-Scheduled Lab Times
+17. Scheduled Lab Times